metalevel-tech/wwwsas/README.md

 ### Manual mode

-This mode accept the following options:
+All of the `wwwsas` commands presented above could be used within the command line, but this so called *manual mode* handles few additional actions - it accepts the following options:

 * `wwwsas.sh <ip-address>` **`--DROP "log notes"`**